banner

 We need some kind of proof copy to verify what we are working on.
 We are not responsible for errors or ommissions that could have been prevented if you had supplied a hardcopy proof.

-CD Silkscreen Label Film Output
+CD Silkscreen Label Films and Screen

 Specs